How to receive compensation if you were injured on the job

 Workers’ compensation benefits for farmworkers

 Workers’ compensation is intended to supplement your income while you’re recovering from your injury as well as cover certain expenses.
-Workers’ comp benefits may include coverage for:
+Workers’ comp benefits may include coverage for the following:

 - Medical and rehabilitation treatments